 - The only one–year Master of Public Affairs degree program from an Ivy League institution

 The program's skills courses are designed to equip students with the data analytical tools and leadership skills needed to understand and address some of the world's most pressing problems.
-Students also engage in a three–month consultancy project, and a ten–day global policy experience that takes place in international locations.
+Students also engage in a three–month consultancy project.
 Students may apply to pursue a data–driven policy specialization to gain the tools needed to turn large data sets and behavioral science into improved policy.

 Program Cost: Includes tuition, health insurance, and student fees.
 Please see detailed program costs on the MPA website.

 Please note that the following requirements are for the previous application cycle and will be updated in late Summer 2021.